vbadultgymnasticsclub/vbadultgymnasticsclub.github.io/join-the-team.md

 # Join The Team

 We’re a welcoming, community-based adult gymnastics club open to all experience levels—no tryouts, no pressure!
 Whether you're brand new or returning after a break, you're invited to train with us.
+Just show up -- we're always looking for new members.

 ### 🕕 Practice Info
 When: Sundays, 6:30–8:30 PM